hthuwal/scripts/Shell Scripts/Enumerate Files/README.md

 Description
 ===========
-This Script creates copies of the files of the current directory in a new folder named "out" such that the copied files are enumerated.That is the names of the copied files will be like 1.txt 2.png etc...
+This Shell Script creates copies of the files of the current directory in a new folder named "out" such that the copied files are enumerated.That is the names of the copied files will be like 1.txt 2.png etc...

 Note : No affect on the subdirectories in the current folder.
 Only files are
 	   enumerated.